-Unlike synthetic or chemical drugs, biological response modifiers, or biologics for short, are made from living organisms.
-Immunotherapy uses biologics to help your immune system fight cancer by stopping or slowing cancer cell growth, destroying cancer cells, and keeping cancer from metastasizing, or spreading, to other parts of your body.
+Immunotherapy can include therapeutic antibodies, vaccines, small molecule drugs, cytokines, or cellular therapy.
+They all help your immune system fight cancer by stopping or slowing cancer cell growth, destroying cancer cells, and keeping cancer from metastasizing, or spreading, to other parts of your body.

-There are five general types of biologics that are used alone or in combination for immunotherapy.
+There are several general types of immunotherapy that are used alone or in combination:

 - Colony stimulating factors (CSF) work in the bone marrow, where red and white blood cells and platelets are produced, to create more immune system and blood cells.